grscheller/boring-math/README.md

 # Daddy's Boring Math Library

 Collection of Python PyPI projects of a mathematical nature.
-It's purpose is to host and provide infrastructure for the maintainer's Python mathematical hobby projects.
+It's purpose is to host and provide infrastructure for my Python mathematical hobby projects.

 The overall project's name is **Boring Math** and consists of PyPI